warrenfalk/fuse-box/docs/tsconfig-references.md

 Note: this is not the same thing as `tsconfig.json` `"paths"` which are not really capable of handling this correctly.

 I have implemented support for `"references"` within fuse-box.
-Note that the behavior will not change for any   Note that for `tsconfig.json` files that do not contain `"references"` behavior should not change.
+Note that the behavior will not change for any projects not using `"references"` in their `tsconfig.json` files.

 ___
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1OTYzMTgyLC0xNjA2OTA4MzA2LC02ND
+eyJoaXN0b3J5IjpbMTgwMTk5MjkzMSwtMTYwNjkwODMwNiwtNj
-c0NzczOTMsNTY4OTA5MDM5LC0xODY5NDk1MTYxXX0=
+Q3NDc3MzkzLDU2ODkwOTAzOSwtMTg2OTQ5NTE2MV19
 -->